โ€‹ โ€‹

 postpartum woman performing an alternating leg extension and leg drop in a workout to heal diastasis recti

-How To Do An Alternating Leg Extension and Leg Drop
+How to Do an Alternating Leg Extension and Leg Drop

 2. Extend the right leg straight out, then slowly lower the right leg towards the ground.